AddyLopez/ai-content-generator/README.md

 ## Description & Usage

 This application was built in HTML, CSS, and JavaScript and integrates with the SheCodes Artificial Intelligence API to generate dynamic content based on the user's input.

-Enter a topic in the search bar.
+To use the application, enter a topic in the search bar.
 SheCodes AI will then generate a poem in Spanish about that topic.

 ## Coding Features